pckothapally/projects/active.md

-## 6. React FeedPlayer with MemberSense - Embeddable Viewer for Images and Video
+## 6. FeedPlayer with MemberSense (React)

+Embeddable player for Image and Video sequences pulled from APIs and Google Sheets

 - [Discord API](https://discord.com/developers/docs/intro) - Our Team list is pulled from Discord into our [Feed Player](https://model.earth/feed/)